 As sanction for "unethical" withdrawals we reserve the right to internally blacklist authors (including coauthors) who choose to submit and withdraw manuscripts for reasons that are not our responsibility, i.e. we will not consider future submissions from this group.

-Unacceptable and unethical author practices include for example "impact factor games", such as the case described here, where an author withdraws an article to have it considered by another higher-impact factor journal.
-Note that at JMIR, we cascade manuscripts to another JMIR journal if it is felt not to be strong enough for the original target journal, and that journal may have a lower or no impact factor.
-We do not force authors to accept the offer of publication from another JMIR journal, but reserve the right to no longer consider submissions from "impact factor obsessed" authors.
+Unacceptable and unethical author practices include for example "impact factor misuse" (What is impact factor misuse?), such as the case described here, where an author withdraws an article to have it considered by another higher-impact factor journal.
+Note that at JMIR, we cascade (transfer) manuscripts to another JMIR journal if it is felt not to be strong enough for the original target journal, and that journal may have a lower or no impact factor.
+We do not force authors to accept the offer of publication from another JMIR journal, but reserve the right to no longer consider submissions from authors who play impact factor games.

 Another example for unacceptable author practices: There is no excuse to withdraw a manuscript because "I was not aware of the fees" as our fees are disclosed on our website, our instructions for authors and our FAQs, and on the submission form authors even check a checkbox confirming that they have reviewed our fee schedule and agreeing to be charged in case of acceptance (see screenshot below); thus, we consider a withdrawal the result of gross negligence on the part of the authors (in particular because alternatives exist, see I don't have any grant money - how can I publish in JMIR?).

 Authors have of course the right to withdraw a manuscript for any reason without explanation, however, as publisher we reserve the right to blacklist authors, i.e. no longer consider any future submissions from this author group if we do not receive a valid explanation, because we cannot be sure how serious any future submission from this author or group of authors is.